celisej567/source-engine-metaballs/README.md

 Basically thats it.

 ## How to use
 - Open Options of the hammer.
-Add this fgd to the `Game Data Files`
+Add `blobs.fgd` to the `Game Data Files`
 - Use `point_blob_container` and `point_blob_element` in hammer.

 ### Remember